mongodb/docs/source/install.rst

    When you restart your agent there is a 5 minute timeout before the agent will begin sending data to MMS again.

-.. seealso:: ":ref:`Build PyMongo Packages with Native Extensions <pymongo-package-native-extensions>`
+.. seealso:: ":ref:`Build PyMongo Packages with C Extensions <pymongo-package-c-extensions>`

 Updating the MMS Agent
 ----------------------